Skip to main content

 • Walls (linear)

-• Lines - straight segments only, based on Wall Types designated on your floor plans
+• Counts - based on the Window Type shape as designated on your floor plans (v.3.98.18 and newer)

 • Counts